Revitalising the River Ver

 Save water Toggle accordion

 Using water efficiently will help ensure we all have enough water for our homes, to produce food, for products and services, and to protect our valuable natural environment.
-Abstraction of water can have a direct impact on chalk streams, and a large portion of water abstracted is used to meet the demand of local population.
+Abstraction of water can have a direct impact on chalk streams, and a large portion of water abstracted is used to meet the demand of the local population.
 In fact, Hertfordshire has some of the highest rates of water use per person in the country.
 Therefore, reducing your water use could directly benefit the chalk streams.

 Many people are not aware that actions like tipping waste liquids down roadside drains, flushing wet wipes or washing up greasy pans in the sink directly harms wildlife and affects water quality by causing pollution in local rivers, lakes and the sea.